gsa-oes/office-of-evaluation-sciences/_projects/1738-increasing-vaccine-uptake-among-seniors.md

 ## What was the impact?

 The postcard reminder had a small but detectable effect among individuals who received the postcard in October.
-On average among the control group, individuals had received 8.58 percent of their four vaccinations by January.
-Individuals who received the postcard reminder in October had received 0.27 percent more vaccinations (563 vaccinations) than individuals in the control group.
+Individuals in the control group received 8.58 percent of their four vaccinations during the study period.
+Individuals in the October group had received 0.27 percent more vaccinations (563 vaccinations) than individuals in the control group.